Freedmbt/Freedmbt/README.md

 Always eager to learn, I have been actively involved within the Computer Science field since the age of 11.
 I published my first viral app at the age of 13 and have since taught myself a variety of languages and frameworks.
-My specializations are in Python, Java, C, and C#, as well as the instruction of children regarding Blockly languages; and my interests lie in computer vision, augmented reality, and control interfaces.
+My specializations are in Python, Java, C, and C#, as well as teaching and my interests lie in computer vision, augmented reality, and control interfaces.